-Royal Family tree and line of succession - BBC News
+Royal Family tree and line of succession

 Born: 1982

 Prince William is the eldest son of the Prince of Wales and Diana, Princess of Wales, and is second in line to the throne.
-The Duke was 15 years old when his mother was killed in a Paris car crash.
+The Duke was 15 years old when his mother died.
 He went on to study at St Andrews University, where he met his future wife, Kate Middleton.
 The couple were married in 2011.
 On his 21st birthday he was appointed a Counsellor of State - standing in for the Queen on official occasions.
 He and his wife had their first child, George, in July 2013 and their second, Charlotte, in 2015.
 The prince trained with the Army, Royal Navy and RAF before spending three years as an RAF search and rescue pilot with RAF Valley on Anglesey, north Wales.
-He now works part-time as a co-pilot with the East Anglian Air Ambulance alongside his royal duties.
+He also worked part-time for two years as a co-pilot with the East Anglian Air Ambulance alongside his royal duties.
+He left the role in July 2017 to take on more royal duties on behalf of the Queen and Duke of Edinburgh.

 Prince George of Cambridge